abhishek2x/liquid-book/docs/description.md

 ## Phase 3 — Sim Exchange & Market Replay

-**Status: ⏳ Not started**
+**Status: 🔧 In progress**

 Files:

 ```
-src/simulator.cpp
-src/replay.cpp
+include/sim/market_replay.hpp
+include/sim/sim_exchange.hpp
+src/sim/market_replay.cpp
+src/sim/sim_exchange.cpp
 data/sample_l2.csv
 ```

 **Design:**

-- Replay: read historical/synthetic L2 CSV data, feed events into the order book in timestamp order — deterministic, so a bug is always reproducible from the same input file.
+- Replay: parse deterministic L2 CSV rows, apply them to the book in timestamp order, and emit a trade record whenever a crossing occurs.
-- Sim exchange: when an incoming order crosses the book, match against resting orders respecting **queue priority** at each price level (first-in-first-filled among orders at the same price) — this is the piece that makes fills realistic rather than just "assume full fill at requested price."
+- Sim exchange: on crossing, match against the best resting price and consume the resting quantity in a simple aggregate model; this is the v1 implementation before per-order queue arrays are introduced.
+- Why this is the right cut: the book remains cache-friendly and the simulator handles crossing semantics without overloading the book data structure with per-order tracking.

 **Definition of done:** A full run of `data/sample_l2.csv` through replay → book → sim exchange completes without crashing/asserting, produces a trade log, and the trade log is spot-checked by hand against a few known points in the sample data.